How Long After Juvederm Can I Have Dental Work?

 After 24 hours and all signs of swelling have gone down, it should be safe for you to engage in these activities again without fear of irritation or infection.
 Still, there is discomfort during these activities, even after waiting for a full day post-treatment.

 In that case, it’s best to talk to your doctor about what may be causing them just in case something else needs medical attention.

 After getting Juvederm, you should avoid strenuous activity for 24 hours to give the treatment time to settle and reduce any swelling.

-It is important to keep your head elevated while sleeping after the procedure.
+It is essential to keep your head elevated while sleeping after the procedure.
 Additionally, avoid swimming or using a hot tub for at least two weeks.
-To prevent discolouration of the treated area, avoid sun exposure.
+To prevent discoloration of the treated area, avoid sun exposure.
 If unavoidable, apply sunscreen with an SPF of 30+.

 Lastly, do not rub or massage your face, as this can cause Juvederm particles to migrate away from where they were injected, resulting in uneven results.

 How Long After Botox Can I Have Dental Work?